 Here in the US, there has been a growing awareness of the dangerous link between abortion and discrimination.
 At least 10 states have passed legislation that would ban abortion based on race, sex, and/or disability.
 These bans intend to forestall here the kind of discrimination happening around the world.

 While it is heartening to see US states pass these bans, there is a deeper connection between abortion and discrimination buried within our culture that remains unseen.
-Every abortion entails an insidious form of discrimination that flies under the radar for most Americans, and this, despite being a culture that is committed to opposing discrimination in any form.
-Like the woman in India, cultural prejudice blinds us to the injustice our nation allows on a daily basis.
+Every elective abortion entails an insidious form of discrimination that flies under the radar for most Americans, and this, despite being a culture that is committed to opposing it in any form.
+Like the woman in India, a hidden prejudice blinds us to the injustice our nation allows on a daily basis.
 Since the passage of Roe v.
-Wade, our culture justifies abortion for the sake of a deep-rooted bias, not in favor of a certain gender, race, or level of health, but for a false view of the role that choice plays in women’s rights.
+Wade, our culture justifies abortion for the sake of a deep-rooted bias, not in favor of a certain gender, race, or level of health, but for the sake of equality at all costs.

-The cost of this bias is measured in the human lives that abortion ends.
+This bias for “equality at all costs” is measured in the human lives that abortion ends.

 Many pro-choice feminists recognize this fact.
 British journalist Antonia Senior writes that when she became pregnant with her first child, the abstract concept of a fetus became unavoidably real.
 “My daughter was formed at conception,” she concedes.
 “Any other conclusion is a convenient lie that we on the pro-choice side of the debate tell ourselves to make us feel better about the action of taking a life.”